Dell Inspiron 1525: Reception

 The Inspiron 1525 has received a great deal of positive attention.
 General computer users welcomed the relatively low price, as well as the easily accessible volume control keys, and hardware reviewers have praised the customizability of the laptop, as well as its system specifications and light frame.
-In general, users have made positive reference to the screen, with some describing the display as "flawless", as well as the inclusion of a webcam and dual headphone jacks.
+In general, users have made positive reference to the screen, with some describing the display as "flawless", also praising the inclusion of a webcam and dual headphone jacks.
 Some reviewers claim that the battery life is a good point of the system.

 Despite being a high-selling model, and receiving a large amount of positive feedback, the Inspiron 1525 has also attracted some level of criticism.
 Some critics feel that the sound quality is unfit for a recently produced laptop, claiming "raspy-sounding speakers take some of the shine off the 1525's entertainment appeal", whereas others have criticized the system's performance and battery life.
 The wireless switch is located on the right side of the bottom half, close to the front and is easily overlooked.
 Prominent placement near the volume and media controls would be much easier for users to find.
 The positioning of the cooling fans render the laptop incapable of supporting high-end graphics cards.
 Some users have encountered technical problems, many of which center around the webcam and built-in microphone.
 A common complaint is that the supplied fan is irritatingly loud, and many users have tried to rectify it on their own.
 The placement of the headphone jacks on the front of the unit leads to inconvenient trailing wires when external speakers are connected.
-A touchpad design flaw causes the button to stick, requiring the replacement of the entire palmrest assembly.
+A touchpad design flaw causes the button to stick, requiring the replacement of the entire palm rest assembly.
 Users have also reported numerous hard drive problems, many related to overheating.

 Noteworthy hardware issues

 The Inspiron 1525 utilizes a single heat sink to dissipate heat away from the CPU & GPU.
-The Inspiron 1525 is not the only model that uses a single copper alloy conduit, it is one of the more common.
+Whilst the Inspiron 1525 is not the only model that uses a single copper alloy conduit, it is one of the more common.
 The Inspiron 1525, models affected will combine the Intel Core 2 or Intel Dual Core CPU's.

-CPU/GPU degradation (over time) due, primarily to extended overheating.
-While fan failure & vent blockages will exacerbate these issues, these issues, in addition to general component failures from extended periods of overheating beyond components tested safety margins.
-Generally causing product component failure, in some cases even fire hazard.
-It is recommended that you read & understand the DELL INC., *technical article, should you experience these issues.
-Dell Support Article.
+CPU/GPU degradation over time is common, primarily due to extended overheating.
+While fan failure & vent blockages will exacerbate these issues, in addition to general component failures from extended periods of overheating beyond components tested safety margins, may cause product failure, in some cases even fire hazard.
+It is recommended to read & understand the DELL INC., technical article, should you experience these issues.